wolf81/libctg/README.md

 -- check if a move is possible local can_move = grid:isValidMove(unpack(move)) --> true

+-- check the result of a move, without performing the move -- PLEASE NOTE: the change value is the value in source cell with add/subtract sign, in this case -2 local x, y, value, change = grid:peekMove(unpack(move))

 -- apply the move; returns x, y & value in target cell - in case of invalid cell returns -1, -1, 0 local v = grid:applyMove(unpack(move)) --> 1, 3, 1